sergiofgonzalez/docker-book/03-sample-containers/e10-node-redis-multicontainer/README.md

 In a nutshell, we have:
 + A Node.js container to serve the Express application, linked to
-+ A Redis primary container to hold and cluster application state, liked to
++ A Redis primary container to hold and cluster application state, linked to
 + Two Redis replica containers to cluster our state
 + A container featuring Logstash to capture our application logs